 However, we should also address a common misconception here: SEO and PPC don’t work directly together by feeding off each other.
-It’s tempting to think that paying for ads for a specific keyword could increase your likelihood of ranking for that organic keyword, but this is not the case.
+It’s tempting to think that paying for Google ads for a specific keyword could increase your likelihood of ranking for that organic keyword, but this is not the case.
 Paid search ads don’t have any effect on your domain authority or your ranking potential, and ranking highly in search engines organically isn’t going to benefit your PPC campaign directly.

 Now let’s take a look at the specific ways you can use organic search ranking and paid search ads together.

-Don’t allow your marketing teams to become siloed.
+Don’t allow your Digital marketing teams to become siloed.
 Instead, share information across departmental barriers.
 Both your SEO and PPC teams will be collecting valuable information, such as traffic rates, behavioral patterns, demographic interests, and engagement rates.
 For example, you may learn that one specific keyword fetches a much higher conversion rate than another; you can then incorporate this keyword into organic content for your SEO campaign.
 But this type of maneuver is only possible if all your departments and all your team members are openly sharing information with each other.

 Instead of thinking about your SEO and PPC goals as separate, start thinking about them as two branched paths toward the same end destination: SERP domination.
 Advertisements give you the opportunity to achieve more visibility than organic rankings In some contexts, but you’ll also have organic ranking opportunities where keywords are too expensive to justify a bid.
 If you harness the full potential of both, you can get more SERP coverage and make your brand visible to even more people.